TheoW03/TheoW03/README.md

 I am a Computer Science university student, graduating in May of 2025.

-I primarly work on programming languages and compilers. or Emulating the NES. or something centered around NES development. such as creating games to run on the NES, emulation and dev tools.
+I primarly work on Programming Languages and Compilers. or Emulating the NES. or something centered around NES Development. such as Creating Games to run on the NES, Emulation and dev tools.

 I typically work in C++, C# and java. and sometimes 6502 assembly, cc65/cl65 assembler primarily.